willh/hackday2013/README.md

 ## Introduction

-BEST - Bedside Event Reporting Tool
+BEST - Bedside Event Safety Tool

 A mobile friendly web site for patients and families to report safety concerns.